henter/yokubi/src/Section1/Part1/Lesson2.md

 あなた you
 </pre>

-達 is a suffix.
-This suffix can be applied to pronouns and nouns.
-It refers to the entire group the noun/pronoun belongs to, and is one way to explicitly pluralize things.
+As mentioned earlier, Japanese does not need to distinguish between singular and plural.
+Without explicitly adding special pluralizer words, only context will tell you if something is singular or plural.
+Sometimes, however, you may want to make it clear you're talking about a plural.
+In this case, you can use special suffixes.
+One of such suffixes is 達.
+It can be applied to pronouns and nouns and it is used to refer to the entire group the noun/pronoun belongs to.

 <pre>
 私達・わたしたち Us